 AB 1725 in 1988 and the omnibus reform legislation confirmed the Academic Senate's role as the college's primary voice in academic and professional matters.
 The Academic Senate is a representative body, and we actively solicit your input and questions.
-Please contact us by contacting any current Academic Senator.

 The passage of